ela-compil/BACnet/Docs/README.txt

 			If this value is positive Yabe send response to Who-Is with this Bacnet device Id.
 Can be usefull to set recipients list in notification class objects without using Yabe Ip endpoint.

-		2.5.13 AlarmByGetEventInformation
-			Two services to get the alarm list : GetAlarmSummary or GetEventInformation.
-			GetAlarmSummary is deprecated since 2012, so it's not the default behaviour for Yabe.
-Trys to set this option to false with old devices if needed.

 	2.5 Bacnet Object name
 			By default Bacnet objects are displayed using the object identifier eg :